nsfyn55/apa-stat-scraper-2/README.md

 ### Extract Player

 **Description**: Extracts player statistics and information from a specific player's team page on the APA website.
-This action can be used with either a player URL or by providing team ID and member ID directly.
-It navigates to the player page and extracts available data including player name, team information, current teams, past teams (with automatic scrolling to load additional data), and statistics.
+This action can be used with either a player URL or by providing a UserId directly.
+It navigates to the player page, automatically clicks on the Teams tab, and extracts available data including player name, team information, current teams, past teams (with automatic scrolling to load additional data), and statistics.
 Data is displayed in a clean tabular format in the terminal using standard Python libraries.

 **Semantics**:
-- Requires either a player URL or both team ID and member ID
+- Requires either a player URL or a UserId
 - Supports --league parameter to specify league (overrides config default)
-- If no arguments provided, will prompt for team ID and member ID interactively
+- If no arguments provided, will prompt for UserId interactively
 - Uses existing session data from previous login
 - Navigates to the specified player page
+- Automatically clicks on the Teams tab to load team content
 - Extracts player information, team details, current teams, and past teams
 - Automatically scrolls to load additional past teams data
 - Displays data in a formatted table in the terminal (can be suppressed with --no-terminal)